Gerard Magliocca

-Gerard Magliocca is an American law professor, the Samuel R. Rosen Professor at the Indiana University Robert H. McKinney School of Law.
-He is a noted scholar and expert on constitutional issues, particularly its historical underpinnings.
+Gerard Magliocca (born February 6, 1973) is an American legal scholar who is the Samuel R. Rosen Professor at the Indiana University Robert H. McKinney School of Law.
+He is a noted scholar and expert on constitutional issues, particularly their historical underpinnings.

 Biography

-Magliocca received his B.A. degree from Stanford University and his J.D. degree from Yale University School of Law.
+Magliocca received his B.A. degree from Stanford University and his J.D. degree from Yale Law School.
 He served for a year as a law clerk for Judge Guido Calabresi on the United States Court of Appeals for the Second Circuit and then two years as an attorney at Covington & Burling.
 Thereafter, Magliocca joined the faculty at Indiana University Robert H. McKinney School of Law.

 Magliocca's first book, Andrew Jackson and the Constitution (University Press of Kansas, 2007), describes the differences in political and constitutional reinterpretations that arise when a new generation gains control of the government.
 Using the Jacksonian era as a model he contends that political and constitutional understandings are cyclical, based on roughly thirty-year intervals, suggesting that the U.S. Constitution is a living document.
 The book was the subject of an hour-long program on C-Span's Book TV.
 His second book, The Tragedy of William Jennings Bryan (Yale Univ.
 Press 2011), explores how William Jennings Bryan's campaigns for the presidency energized conservatives and transformed constitutional law by prompting a negative response to the populist agenda.

 Magliocca's third book, American Founding Son (NYU Press, 2013), focuses on John Bingham and his role in crafting the 14th Amendment to the U.S. Constitution.
 Pushing back against many who tend to overlook Bingham, Magliocca argues he deserves to be remembered as one of America's great leaders.
 The book received critical praise, including from Laurie Levenson in the Los Angeles Review of Books, who wrote, "Professor Magliocca spares no detail in his comprehensive review of John Bingham’s life and his drafting of the 14th Amendment to the Constitution."